Trump And First Lady Make Secret Trip To Iraq To Visit U.S. Troops

 "Well, I think you will see that happen.
 There are things that are being planned.
 We don't want to talk about it because of — obviously because of security reasons and everything else.
 But there are things that are planned.
 As you know, I was very much opposed to the war in Iraq.
 I think it was a tremendous mistake, should have never happened," Trump said before explaining that he had an "unbelievable busy schedule."

-Trump's claim to have opposed the Iraq war from the beginning was a key part of his campaign pitch, proof he suggested of his foreign policy instincts, even if he lacked experience.
+Trump's claim to have opposed the Iraq War from the beginning was a key part of his campaign pitch, proof he suggested of his foreign policy instincts, even if he lacked experience.
 But numerous fact checks found no proof of the early and vocal opposition to the war that Trump has claimed.

 Trump's skepticism of foreign entanglements, however, is real.
 He recently ordered a draw down of several thousand troops in Afghanistan and ordered all troops withdrawn from Syria, a move that caused an immediate and forceful backlash.

-"We have defeated ISIS in Syria, my only reason for being there during the Trump Presidency," Trump announced on twitter a week ago.
+"We have defeated ISIS in Syria, my only reason for being there during the Trump Presidency," Trump announced on Twitter a week ago.

 We have defeated ISIS in Syria, my only reason for being there during the Trump Presidency.— Donald J. Trump (@realDonaldTrump) December 19, 2018